Brentwood and Ongar: 2010–2024

 North Weald Bassett ward transferred from Epping Forest.
 Other marginal changes due to redistribution of local authority wards.

-2024–present
+Current

-The 2023 periodic review of Westminster constituencies, which was based on the ward structure in place on 1 December 2020, left the boundaries virtually unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place on 1 December 2020, left the boundaries virtually unchanged.
 However, following a local government boundary review in Epping Forest which came into effect in May 2024, the constituency now comprises the following from the 2024 general election: